 This accessory allows you to change the spray width or water pressure of your washer without having to change the nozzle.

-Electric pressure washers usually weigh between 15 and 60 pounds, whereas many gas-powered washers weigh well over 100 pounds.
+Electric power washers usually weigh between 15 and 60 pounds, whereas many gas-powered washers weigh well over 100 pounds.

-Pressure washers may include an onboard detergent tank that carries a cleaning solution that is pressured with water and released via the spray cannon with the flip of a switch.
+Power washers can include an onboard detergent tank that carries a cleaning solution that is pressured with water and released via the spray cannon with the flip of a switch.

-If your pressure washer does not have a detergent tank, you can mix the detergent into the water via a siphoning hose.
+If your power washer does not have a detergent tank, you can mix the detergent into the water via a siphoning hose.

 Safety Tips When Using A Power Washer